There are hundreds of thousands of spiritual blogs online.

-That’s right, I prefer my articles to be deep.
+I prefer my spiritual blogs to be deep, like my meditations.
 So with that in mind, all the spiritual blogs I’m about to tout are deep, intellectual, and take spirituality seriously.

-The bloggers I’m about to share have done wonderful work.
+The mindfulness, meditation and yoga blogs I’m about to share have done wonderful work.
 Reading them is like taking a masters degree in spiritual psychology, they are that deep.
-They’ve covered everything from spiritual healing to revieeing the best psychics, to offering online counselling.
+They’ve covered everything from spiritual healing to reviewing the best psychics, to offering online counselling.
 And along the way they have shared some amazing stories about their lives.
 So I really do hope you enjoy them.

 In the list I’ve put the blog name, link, and a little excerpt because I wanted to share how good some of these spiritual online writers are.